NDSUKESH/AI-Powered-Image-Information-Extraction-with-GeminiAI/README.md

 ## Overview

-This project utilizes the GeminiAI Generative Model to extract information from images based on user input.
+This project utilizes the GeminiAI Generative Model by GOOGLE to extract information from images based on user input.
 The code is designed to take an image and a user prompt, then generate relevant information using the GeminiAI API.

 ## Getting Started